 - Step 3: Slowly pour in the half-n-half and reduce to medium-low heat, stir with a wooden spoon.

-- Step 4: Let simmer until the gravy thickens, add in red pepper flakes and salt and black pepper to taste.
+- Step 4: Let simmer until the gravy thickens, stir occasionally and add in red pepper flakes and salt and black pepper to taste.
 Pour over homemade biscuits.

 - Don't drain the sausage you need the grease to make a simple roux with the flour.